 I’ve been curious about this possibility ever since, and so welcome the fact that it is being more widely researched, including the current North American study.
 The principal investigator told me they would like to get more responses including from men who have never been on ADT.
 I completed the survey and discovered a lot of interesting scientific information about the different ways ADT works.

-Invitation to participate in US/Canada research study
+Invitation to participate in US/Canada research study (no longer current – see outcomes here)

 Patients’ Interest in Alternative Forms of Androgen Deprivation Therapy for Treating Prostate Cancer